tkgospodinov/omniauth-fitbit/README.md

 An API call can be instantiated with `Fitbit::Api.new({}).api_call()`
 Each call requires:
 * Fitbit consumer_key and consumer_secret
-* A params Hash containing the Fitbit api method, plus all required api parameters (see the FitBit Api docs for details)
+* A params Hash containing the Fitbit API method, plus all required parameters
 * Optionally, for authenticated API calls, your user's Fitbit auth token and auth secret

 An example of an authenticated API call: